defektive/defektive.github.io/content/docs/Code Review/_index.md

 ## Code Review

 Here are some hopefully easily wins when looking at code.
-Lets start with some simple language agnostic things to check for.
+Start with some simple language agnostic things to check for.

 ### Secrets in code and git history

 Trufflehog is an amazing tool that will find secrets based on patterns.
 If a discovered secret has a known way to validate it, Trufflehog will attempt to verify it.

-lets assume you have a repos checked out in a `domain.com/user/repo/`.
+Assume you have a repos checked out in a `domain.com/user/repo/`.
 We can scan all the repos with the following snippet.

 ```bash
 for d in $(ls -d git??b.com/*/*); do trufflehog git file://`pwd`/$d --json | tee truffle-$(echo $d | sed 's|/|-|g').json; done